frankaemika/docs/source/ros_introduction.rst

 franka_ros
 ==========

-Before continuing with this chapter, please follow the steps from the :ref:`building the ROS packages <installing_ros>` section.
+Before continuing with this chapter, please :doc:`install or compile franka_ros <installation>`.

-The ``franka_ros`` repository contains a variety of packages that are briefly introduced here.
+The ``franka_ros`` metapackage comprises a variety of packages that are briefly introduced here.
 We also give a short how-to for :ref:`writing controllers <write_own_controller>`.

 All parameters passed to launch files in this section come with default values, so they